jeffreykegler/Marpa--R2/UPDATES.md

 If there is a next version of Marpa::R2, it should refuse to attempt installation on Perl 5.10.0.

+## No support for cperl and other Perl variants

+There is no support for anything but standard Perl.
+A bug with a Perl variant will be rejected if the bug cannot be duplicated in standard Perl.

 ## Improved documentation of rule ranking

 The documentation of rule ranking was incomplete,